We are committed to a philosophy which

 students to experience the joy of the Arts.

 Music Leader: Poppy Mckeown

-At Orston Primary School we strive to cultivate a real enjoyment of music and aim to deliver high quality music teaching, supporting and encouraging all children to achieve their full potential.
-We believe that Music is a unique form of communication and is an integral part of our culture.
+At Orston Primary School we strive to cultivate a real enjoyment of music and aim to deliver high quality music teaching whilst supporting and encouraging all children to achieve their full potential.
+We believe that Music is a unique form of communication and an integral part of our culture.
 It provides an important medium to help children understand themselves and relate to others and the wider world.

 We are very proud to be the Rushcliffe Singing Hub School for the Nottinghamshire Music Hub!
 As a singing hub school, we have been chosen to assist primary schools in our locality in creating and implementing their own singing strategies.

 In the Early Years, every day is a musical day!
 Music is taught as part of the Expressive Art and Design strand of the Early Years Foundation Stage and through all topics that children are engaged in.
 In Key Stage 1 and Key Stage 2 we follow the National Curriculum and all lessons are taught by our very own music specialist, Mrs Raine.
 The Year is split into six themes, each Year group covering each theme across the year.
 The themes include film music, classical composers, comparing composers from the 21st Century, music from around the world, composition and a BBC 10 pieces project.